-The standard of education in Cambodia is relatively low, especially in comparison to other East Asian countries like Japan and South Korea.
-However, efforts to improve the standard of education have been implemented over the last couple of years.
+The Cambodian education system has dealt with several setbacks throughout the country's establishment of its independence.
+Consequently, the standard of public education in Cambodia is relatively low, especially in comparison to other East Asian countries such as Japan and South Korea.
+Nonetheless, Cambodia has implemented measures to improve the standard of education over the last couple of years.

 Public schools in Cambodia

-The language of instruction in public schools is Khmer, therefore meaning that expat children are unlikely to attend a local school.
+The language of instruction in public schools is Khmer, meaning that expat children are unlikely to attend a local school.

 Private and international schools in Cambodia

 Private schools in Cambodia tend to operate from a particular religious ideology or foreign curriculum, allowing students to study in their home languages and religions.

 Unlike public schools, which only teach in Khmer, private and international schools cater to different languages.
 This can make the transition easier for children.
 Many international schools, with most located in the capital, teach foreign curricula such as that of the UK, the US, France, Singapore and more.
 The language of instruction is typically that of the school's country of origin.
 While convenient, these schools do come with a hefty price tag.